yanzewu/line/doc/doc.md

 rescale-when-split | true/false | true | Change figure's size when splitting
 safety | 0/1/2 | 1 | When executing python code, 0=>continues; 1=>displays a warning; 2=>prompts for allowance

+\* Only take effects by setting in options.ini or command arguments.

 ## Command Reference

 Contents: